aplee232/Alex-Lee-BSE-Portfolio/index.md

 |:--:|:--:|:--:|:--:|

 # Starter Project
 My starter project is the game Simon.
 This game flashes LEDs and the player is supposed to memorize and repeat the pattern.
-With each press on the button pad, the corresponding LED lights up and causes a buzzing sound.
+With each press on the button pad, the corresponding LED lights up and a buzzing sound is played.
 In this project, I learned about the function of different components that I had never used before, more specifically, microcontrollers and decoupling capacitors.
 One thing that I had a difficult time with was desoldering and this helped me realize just how hard it is to take a component out of a PCB once it has been soldered in.

 # Other Resources/Examples
 One of the best parts about Github is that you can view how other people set up their own work.
 Here are some past BSE portfolios that are awesome examples.
 You can view how they set up their portfolio, and you can view their index.md files to understand how they implemented different portfolio components.